 Collaborative Exploration, New Ways of Thinking

 Buddhism is a huge topic with a lot of history.
 If you’re new to Buddhism, the amount of information out there can be overwhelming and confusing.
-To help you get started, this section covers some of the basics with links to more information.
+To help you get started, this section covers some of the basics with links to more information:

 Secular Learning and Practice for Living Mindfully

-Ethical Behavior — Ethics is important in Buddhism, because without it we create suffering for ourselves and others.
+Ethical Behavior — Ethics is important in Buddhism, because without it we create harm for ourselves and others.
 Developing ethics is built into the Eightfold Path in several areas, and is talked about in many of the teachings.
 The Buddhist view is to see others with compassion, and do them no harm.

 Developing Mindfulness– In the Eightfold Path, mindfulness and concentration are both mentioned.
 Mindfulness and concentration are the tools to help you become more aware of how you operate in the world, how you affect others, and how your mind works.
 These skills are crucial to recognizing suffering and how to reduce if not eliminate suffering.

 Meditation — Meditation is the practice where you develop mindfulness and concentration, practice loving kindness and self compassion, as well as bringing those skills into your daily life.
 Here are a few articles to help:

 We also encourage you to read our FAQ and the articles below, as they can answer many questions that you may have about Secular Buddhism: